turingschool/front-end-curriculum/projects/What's cookin - Part two.md

 ---

 ### Extensions
+* If you didn't get a chance to experiment with an NPM package in Part One, try one out here!
+Remember to revist the list of approved NPM packages, or run a new one by your project manager first.
 * Instead of displaying a random user when the app starts, implement a login, or a way to select which user to view.
 * Create a video of your team navigating through your app via a keyboard and screen reader.
-* Implement an animation using CSS and Sass.
+* Implement an animation using CSS and Sass and/or make your application responsive on smaller screen sizes.
 * Create and implement a new feature for your application (run this by instructors first).

 ---

 # Project Requirements Rubric

-## Functional Expectiations
+## Functional Expectations
 * 4: Application fulfills all requirements *as well as* an extension.
 * 3: Application fulfills all requirements.
 * 2: Application is usable but has some missing functionality.
 * 1: Application crashes during normal usage or does not run.

 ## Testing
 * 4: Application covers all aspects of the application including various flows and covers both happy/sad paths.
+All tests are passing.
 * 3: Application is well tested but fails to cover some features and only tests for happy paths.
 Tests use smaller, sample data files as input rather than the large, original data files.
+All tests are passing
 * 2: Project has sporadic use of tests at multiple levels.
 The application contains numerous holes in testing and some tests do not reflect changes made to implementation.
+Some tests might be failing.
 * 1: Tests have not been updated to reflect changes made in refactor.
+There is not enough test coverage, and multiple tests might be failing.

 ## Sass
 * 4: Application fulfills all requirements previously mentioned, and has Sass functionality that goes above and beyond an MVP (see extensions).